-- DCN 71329: This change package will provide connections for the FLEX pumps to align water to various systems that support the HCVS.
+- 1. DCN 70745 (Complete): Install a Flex Equipment Storage Building (FESB).
+This structure is a permanent building to house all of the equipment to respond to a BDBEE.
+Some of the major components housed in this building are the PGs, tow vehicles, FLEX pumps, FLEX PGs and debris removal equipment - 2.
+DCN 71329: This change package will provide connections for the FLEX pumps to align water to various systems that support the HCVS.
 These mechanical connections will be on safety related sections of the RHRSW and EECW system.
 The RCIC system will be provided cooling water to the lube oil cooler to extend running time.
 RHRSW will provide water to the RPV, wetwell and the drywell sprays as required for cooling. - 3.
 DCN 70810 (Unit 2 Complete), DCN 71387 (Unit 1), and DCN 71386 (Unit 3) FLEX Nitrogen supply will provide a pneumatic supply to the Main Steam Relief Valves to allow depressurization of the RPV. - 4.
 DCN 71335 (Unit 2 Complete), DCN 71162 (Unit 1), & DCN 71336 (Unit 3) FLEX Battery backed instrumentation will provide containment monitoring capability in the MCR. - 5.
-DCN 71470 (Complete) FLEX 480V portable generators are deployed to provide backup power to the 480V power system via the main unit battery chargers 1A, 2A, 3A and 2B. - 6.
+DCN 71470 (Complete) FLEX 480V PGs are deployed to provide backup power to the 480V power system via the main unit battery chargers 1A, 2A, 3A and 2B. - 6.
 DCN 71454 (Complete) FLEX deployment road and pump landing is used to place equipment into operation that has been stored in the FESB - 7.
-DCN 71705 (Complete) FLEX 4kv spare portable generators are stored in the FESB and be placed into service to power equipment as required during phase 2 and 3 of the BDBEE.
+DCN 71405 (Complete) FLEX 4kv spare PGs are stored in the FESB and be placed into service to power equipment as required during phase 2 and 3 of the BDBEE.
 This power supply will be connected to the shutdown boards or directly to the emergency diesel generator output.